 My eyes were again affronted this time by decks covered in brightly coloured flowers – not sure if it was some sort of Thai decoration, a sort of Mardi-Gras thing or a garland but my sunglasses were welcome in any direction.

-Once I was settled I found that there is not on the boat itself to gorp at unless you are having an oggle.
+Once I was settled I found that there is not much on the boat itself to gorp at unless you are having an oggle.
 There was artificial grass on the floor and blue striped wicker chairs.
-Wooden surrounds that have seen better days supported glasses containing mustard and ketchup.
-And that’s mainly it.
+Wooden surrounds that had seen better days supported glasses containing mustard and ketchup.
+And that’s was mainly it.

 The menu was a bit more interesting with overpriced dishes like skewered Monkfish but most punters seemed too foxed on champers to give a tupenny toss.
 I had a green detox drink thing at £5.30 but before I winge I had seen juices at £7 in the last few days and that was to takeaway!
 London prices I suppose.
-Mind you this drink was not great value as slurping it was skin to being force-fed a privet hedge.
-I suppose the clientele prefer salad/liquid diets anyway just in case they gain an once and one of their ribs gets hidden from view.
+The taste was more punishment than nourishment as slurping it was skin to being force-fed a privet hedge.
+Maybe the clientele prefer salad/liquid diets anyway just in case they gain an once and one of their ribs gets hidden from view.